Green Tomato Gazpacho

 If you’ve never had Gazpacho, the chilled tomato soup that comes from Spain, you may be skeptical about whether a soup like this can really taste like anything special.
 I know I was, but when I first tried Gazapacho with some of my blogging friends, I was really blown away by how delicious it was.
 (If you want to use red tomatoes to make Gazpacho, you could try that recipe instead of this one, but I loved this version with Green Zebra tomatoes!)

-How to Make Green Zebra Tomato Gazpacho with Cucumber and Avocado:
+How to Make Green Tomato Gazpacho:

 (Scroll down for complete recipe with nutritional information.)